a brief speak about gardening

 I firmly believe that there are many different ways of interacting with our environment.
 This need to rethink them becomes all the more urgent when we're on the margins.
 It's not just about performance or artistic protocols, because on the outside these are tools that enable us to reclaim our own subjectivity, to inhabit the world as an alienated subject.
 It was in this way that my interest in plants became a global way of connecting with the world.

-For several months, when I lived in Saint Jean de Moirans, early in the morning I would go for a walk when it was still cool.
+The following summer, I often stayed at my friend's house in the Isère countryside.
+Early in the morning I would go alone for a walk when it was still cool.

 I always followed the same route, with a few deviations.

-It was a small, straight, tarmac road that ran alongside the railway line, with a large grassy embankment in between.
-Between the two, and on the other side of the road, there were houses and their gardens, then fields.
-After a while, this road came to the foot of a viaduct where the A48 passes.
+It was a small, straight, tarmac farm road that ran alongside the railway line, with a large grassy embankment in between.
+Between the two, and on the other side of the road, there were houses and their gardens, prairies.
+After a while, this road came to the foot of a viaduct on which the highway passes.

 Area 2: Passion for restricted interest(s)